FraunhoferIWES/foxes/docs/source/models.rst

 * :ref:`Wake models`: Compute wake deltas for flow quantities in the wake of a turbine.
 * :ref:`Partial wakes`: Compute rotor disc averages of wake effects, i.e., the partial wakes models calculate the rotor effective wake deltas.
 * :ref:`Turbine models`: Each wind turbine within the wind farm can have individual turbine model choices.
 For each state and turbine, those compute data from currently existing data.
-* :ref:`Turbine types`: Turbine types are turbine models that define the rotor and provide power and thrust coefficients.
 * :ref:`Point models`: Calculate point-based data during the evaluation of `algo.calc_points()`, or as a modification of ambient states., like those from the ambient input states.
 * :ref:`Vertical profiles`: Analytical vertical profiles transform uniform ambient states into height dependent inflow.